nutanix-japan/nai-llm/docs/iep/index.md

 In this part of the lab we will deploy LLM on GPU nodes.

-We have deployed a Kubernetes cluster so far as per the NVD [design requirements](../conceptual/conceptual.md#management-kubernetes-cluster).
+We will also deploy a Kubernetes cluster so far as per the NVD [design requirements](../conceptual/conceptual.md#management-kubernetes-cluster).

-**Dev cluster**: to host the dev LLM and ChatBot application - this will use GPU passed through to the kubernetes worker node.
+**Dev NKP cluster**: to host the dev LLM and ChatBot application - this will use GPU passed through to the kubernetes worker node.

-A kubernetes cluster (NKP or other supported ones) should already be deployed to be able to run this lab.
-If it is not, follow the guide below to deploy.

 <div class="grid cards" markdown>